dineshjangid03/GRT/README.md

 # GRT

 This student management project is a web-based application built using Java as the primary programming language.
 The project utilizes the Hibernate framework for object-relational mapping and Spring Security for user authentication and authorization.
+MySQL is used as the database management system to store and manage the student information.
 The front-end of the application is developed using HTML, CSS, and JavaScript to create a user-friendly interface.
 The application allows users to manage and organize student information, including adding new students, editing existing student information, and viewing student details.

 ### login